mnemnion/porch/phonemes.md

  lat lit rad rid ram rim lan rin lac ric rag rig rap lip lax lix raf rif rav liv laz riz
  ```

  The order is generated.
 To work for Urbit, or anything else really, these need to be permuted.
 You'll note that `zod` is hanging out in the low end as requested.
+256 could be ~diznoc, for rough continuity.
+Or ~daznoc, I chose `das` but this is of course arbitrary.